JuliaSparse/SuiteSparseGraphBLAS.jl/docs/src/arrays.md

 Normal AbstractArray and SparseArray indexing should work here.
 Including indexing by scalars, vectors, and ranges.

 !!! danger "Indexing Structural Zeros"
-    When you index a `SparseMatrixCSC` from `SparseArrays` and hit a structural zero (a value within the dimensions of the matrix but not stored) you can expect a `zero(T)`.
+    When indexing a `SparseMatrixCSC` from `SparseArrays` a structural, or implicit, zero will be returned as `zero(T)` where `T` is the elemtn type of the matrix.

-    When you index a GBArray you will get `nothing` when you hit a structural zero.
-This is because the zero in GraphBLAS depends not just on the domain of the elements but also on what you are __doing__ with them.
-For instance with an element type of `Float64` you could want the zero to be `0.0`, `-∞` or `+∞`.
+    When indexing a GBArray a structural zero is instead returned as `nothing`.
+While this is a significant departure from the `SparseMatrixCSC` it more closely matches the GraphBLAS spec, and enables the consuming method to determine the value of implicit zeros.

+    For instance with an element type of `Float64` you may want the zero to be `0.0`, `-∞` or `+∞` depending on your algorithm.
+In addition, for graph algorithms there may be a distinction between an implicit zero, indicating the lack of an edge between two vertices in an adjacency matrix, and an explicit zero where the edge exists but has a `0` weight.

 ```@repl mat
 A = GBMatrix([1,1,2,2,3,4,4,5,6,7,7,7], [2,4,5,7,6,1,3,6,3,3,4,5], [1:12...])